unplugin/unplugin-auto-import/README.md

 ## TypeScript

-In order to properly hint types for auto-imported APIs
+In order to properly hint types for auto-imported APIs:

 <table>
 <tr>